 The single most important factor in cannabis that makes it different from other industries is the focus on inventory and its relationship to compliance.
 You may be tempted to underplay this, but cannabis compliance is everything in this business.

 You must care, and you must get it right, or your business could be on the line.
 Having the right dispensary POS system will save you so much time, money, and stress in this department.
+If you're a dispensary in Oklahoma, make sure your POS integrates with Metrc!

 Having the right dispensary POS system will save you so much time, money, and stress.Ricki Rebeiro, Owner at ElectraLeaf